nabe33/zkVC/README.md

 #### 7. Other Directories
 - contract directory provides a contract to verify driver's age with ZKP, using AgeVerifier.sol and Verifier.sol.
 - app directory verifies that a user is at least 20 years old using ZKP, without revealing their exact birthdate.
 You don't have to use this directory.
 If you want to make a ZKP onchain using Verifier.sol, you can use 'ageVerifier.sol'.
-- vc/vc.json is the VC the currwnt system uses.
+- vc/vc.json is the VC the current system uses.

 ### Technical Details